bobabots253/bobadocs/docs/frc-competition/aspects-of-competition.md

 An important part of any team’s success at competition is scouting, where groups of students from one team collect information on other team’s robots.

-**Pit Scouting:** Team scouting usually involves approaching the pit crew of another team and asking a set of questions about their robot.
+**Scouting Lead:** The Scouting Lead is in charge of **Pit Scouting:** Team scouting usually involves approaching the pit crew of another team and asking a set of questions about their robot.
 The information gleaned from scouting helps teams with forming pick lists and guides their match strategies.

-**Match Scouting:** Teams will also send scouters to record information about another team’s performance during matches.
+**Bleacher Scouting:** Teams will also send scouters to record information about another team’s performance during matches.
 This is helpful for determining a team’s recent performance, which can change over the course of a competition (for example if a robot suffered a mechanism failure or if the driver was inconsistent).

 **Department Scouting:** The process of department scouting is the same as with team scouting, but the purpose differs in that it is done specifically to help departments learn about new techniques and mechanisms that other teams are using.
 Department scouts use different scouting forms than team scouts.